pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 ### Naming alternatives

-This PDEP now keeps the `pd.StringDtype` class constructor with the existing `storage` keyword and with an additional `na_value` keyword.
+An initial version of this PDEP proposed to use the `"string"` alias and the default `pd.StringDtype()` class constructor for the new default dtype.
+However, that caused a lot of discussion around backwards compatibility for existing users of the `StringDtype` using `pd.NA`.

 During the discussion, several alternatives have been brought up.
 Both alternative keyword names as using a different constructor.
-This PDEP opted to keep using the existing `pd.StringDtype()` for now to keep the changes as minimal as possible, leaving a larger overhaul of the dtype system (potentially including different constructor functions or namespace) for a future discussion.
+In the end, this PDEP proposes to use a different string alias (`"str"`) but to keep using the existing `pd.StringDtype` (with the existing `storage` keyword but with an additional `na_value` keyword) for now to keep the changes as minimal as possible, leaving a larger overhaul of the dtype system (potentially including different constructor functions or namespace) for a future discussion.
 See [GH-58613](https://github.com/pandas-dev/pandas/issues/58613) for the full discussion.

+One consequence is that when using the class constructor for the default dtype, it has to be used with non-default arguments, i.e. a user needs to specify `pd.StringDtype(na_value=np.nan)` to get the default dtype using `NaN`.
+Therefore, the pandas documentation will focus on the usage of `dtype="str"`.

 ## Backward compatibility